 Join us at The PURPOSEFUL Fundraiser, Friday, June 2nd, 6 pm-9 pm at Grohmann Museum.
 Featuring Guest Speaker Mary Pattillo, Ph.D., Professor of Sociology and African American Studies at Northwestern University.
 Event sponsors will be invited to join us for a private pre-event reception with Dr. Pattillo and special guest and Phase II donor DeAndre Levy of the Detroit Lions.

 Phase I was completed in October 2015 and is fully leased to four tenant-partners: The Juice Kitchen, Outpost Natural Foods, Fondy Food Center, and a commercial kitchen for the Milwaukee Center for Independence.
 They provide food-focused products and services, forming a healthy “food hub.”

-Phase I, which won a 2016 Mayor’s Design Award, cost $2.9 million and is fully funded.
+Phase I, which won a 2016 Mayor’s Design Award and 2017 MANDI Award cost $2.9 million and is fully funded.

 Phase II is set up as a socio-economic cooperative model that will activate the spirit of entrepreneurship, civic engagement, and self-care (through educational and wellness programming) within Lindsay Heights.
 Tenant-partners include Walnut Way Conservation Corp., CORE/El Centro, Engineering for Kids, Inc., Milwaukee JobsWork, and local health and wellness practitioners.
 Phase II will also include a 2,000 sq. ft. rooftop convening space that will be open to tenant-partners and community groups for events up to 130 people.

 Phase II will cost $4.2 million.
-Construction is scheduled to start in spring 2017 and be complete by late fall 2017.
+Construction is scheduled to start in 2018.

 The Phase II Capital Campaign